msberends/AMR/index.md

   <p>
     <a href="./countries_large.png" target="_blank"><img src="./countries.png" class="countries_map"></a>
     <strong>Used in 135 countries</strong><br>
     Since its first public release in early 2018, this package has been downloaded from 135 countries.
-Click the map to enlarge.</p><br><br>
+Click the map to enlarge and to see the country names.</p>
 </div>

 ##### With `AMR` (for R), there's always a knowledgeable microbiologist by your side!